Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Sea Bream Omikuji

-There are several fish ponds where you can fish for sea bream omikuji XD I caught the red one for a year of safety sea bream.
+There are several fish ponds where you can catch your own sea bream omikuji XD I caught the red one, which means a year of safety and good luck.

 Great luck!

 If you don’t have enough coins, you can exchange money with the shrine staff.
-Volunteers nearby can help translate the fortune in English for free.
-If you get a bad fortune, just tie it to the shrine (which means to ward off bad luck).
+Volunteers nearby can help translate the fortune for free in English.
+If you get a bad fortune, just tie it to the shrine to ward off bad luck.

 12:45 Leave Hikawa Shrine

-After taking some photos and walking around, we left Hikawa Shrine at about 12:45, ready to head to Koedo Street and 吉伊カワ MOGUMOGU Honpo Kawagoe store.
+After taking some photos and walking around, we left Hikawa Shrine at about 12:45, ready to head to Koedo Street and Kiiikawa MOGUMOGU Honpo Kawagoe branch.

 13:20 Chiikawa Mogumogu Hompo Kawagoe 吉伊卡哇 MOGUMOGU 本舗 川越店